Dental Implants at Implant Dentistry Northwest

 This procedure has many advantages over other cosmetic dentistry treatments, including:

-• Bone preservation: When a natural tooth is lost, the jawbone gradually loses density and weakens.
+- Bone preservation: When a natural tooth is lost, the jawbone gradually loses density and strength.
 This affects oral health as well as the patient’s facial structure.
 An implant prevents this degenerative process.
-The actions of a natural tooth are perfectly mimicked, keeping the jawbone healthy and strong.
+The implant mimicks the function of a natural tooth, keeping the jawbone healthy and strong.

-• Low maintenance: While dental implants do require slightly different care than what is required for natural teeth, they are a very low-maintenance tooth-replacement option when compared to bridges and dentures.
+- Low maintenance: Dental implants do require slightly different care than what is required for natural teeth, but they are a very low-maintenance tooth-replacement option, compared to bridges and dentures.

-• Improved speaking, eating and comfort: Dental implants feel and act the same way as your natural teeth.
-Unlike dentures, there is no risk of slipping while eating or speaking and no discomfort with regard to the fit.
-In addition, implants are very strong, allowing you to eat many foods that would not be recommended for patients wearing dentures or with bridgework.
+- Improved speaking, eating and comfort: Dental implants look, feel and function the same as your natural teeth.
+Unlike dentures, there is no risk of slipping while eating or speaking, and no discomfort with regard to the fit.
+They also are very strong, allowing you to eat many foods that would not be recommended for patients wearing dentures or with bridgework.

 What Risks Are Involved with Dental Implants?

-There are some risks involved with dental implants, as with any other surgical procedure.
+As with any other surgical procedure, there are some risks involved with dental implants.
 Understanding these risks can help you be fully prepared for your procedure and give yourself the proper care afterward.
 They include:

-• Infection: There is a risk of infection developing at the implant site.
-We will provide you with comprehensive guidance to minimize this risk.
+- Infection: There is a risk of infection developing at the implant site.
+We will provide detailed instructions to minimize this risk.

-• Implant Failure: On very rare occasions, the implants can fail to integrate into the jawbone.
+- Implant Failure: On very rare occasions, the implants can fail to integrate into the jawbone.
 This is usually a result of low bone density or poor oral hygiene.
-We always conduct thorough pre-surgical assessments to eliminate these possibilities.
+Thorough pre-surgical evaluation and ongoing home care help minimize this risk.

 How Do You Prepare for Your Implant Procedure?